bcrowell/purcell/README.md

 My initial purpose in this project is to produce a verbatim edition, in LaTeX format, of the free 1965 version, which will be free for everyone to use.

-For more legal details, see the COPYRIGHT file and the copyright page of the book itself.

-I request that users of this book not be jerks.
-In particular, the commercial edition has a solutions manual covering the ``exercises,'' i.e., the subset of the problems that don't have solutions in the back of the book.
-It would be an antisocial act to distribute solutions to these indiscriminately.

-The book's web page is here: http://www.lightandmatter.com/purcell/

 Current status
 ==============